Hauteclere/DRFmasterclass/walkthrough.md

 That's probably more than we have time for in today's lesson, and we're barely scratching the surface of what's possible with Django.
 If you want to practise your skills a little more, here are some challenge tasks:

--  Make it possible to record scores for climbers.
+-  Try making it possible to record scores for climbers.
    -  Can you find a way to record scores in bulk?

 -  Modify the user model to have a `cumulative_score` field based on how well their teams have fared, and design a way to record this value accurately.